-IN PURSUANCE OF SECTION 916 OF THE Comptroller of the City of New York hereby gives public notice to all persons, owners of property affected by the following assessment lists, viz.:
+IN PURSUANCE OF SECTION 916 OF THE Comptroller of the City Consolidation Act of 1882," the Comptroller of the City of New York hereby gives public notice to all persons, owners of property affected by the following assessment lists, viz.:

-Tenth avenue regulating, grading, setting curb, gutter and flagging, from Marhattan street to One Hundred and Fifty-fifth street.

-Eichty-fifth street regulating, grading, curb and flaging, from west line of Fourth avenue to Riverside avenue.
+Tenth avenue regulating, grading, setting curb, gutter and flagging, from Marhattan street to One Hundred and Fifes, fifth street and flagging, from Marhattan street to One Hundred and Fifty-fifth street.
+Eighty-fifth street.
+Eighty-fifth street regulating, grading, curb and flaging, from Tenth avenue to Riverside avenue.
 Ninety-eighth street regulating, grading, setting curb-stones and flagging, from west line of Fourth avenue to east curb-line of Fifth avenue.

-One Hundred and Twelfth street regulating, grading, setting curb-stones and flagging, from Madison to Sixth avenue.
+One Hundred and Twelfith street regulating, grading, setting curb-stones and flagging, from Madison to Sixth avenue.

-One Hundred and Twentieth street regulating, grading, curbing and flagging, from Eighth to Ninth avenue.

-One Hundred and Twenty-second street regulating, grading, setting curb-stones and flagging, from Madison to Fouth avenue.
+One Hundred and Twentieth street regulating, grad-ing, curbing and flagging, from Eighth to Ninth avenue.
+One Hundred and Twenty-second street regulating, grading, setting curb-stones and flagging, from Madison to Fourth avenue.
+One Hundred and Twenty-sixth street regulating, grading, curbing and flagging, from First to Second avenue.

-Fourth avenue.

-One Hundred and Twenty-sixth street regulating, grading, curbing and lagging, from First to Second avenue.

-One Hundred and Thirty-fourth street regulating, grading, curbing and flagging, from St. Nicholas to Eighth avenue.
+One Hundred and Thirty-fourth street regulating, grading, curbing and flagging, from St. Nicholas to avenue.